Crispy Savory Waffles

 yogurt, milk, eggs, and butter in a bowl.

 Step 1- Make the base.
-Start by adding the eggs to a mixing bowl and whisk them together.
-Mix in the Greek yogurt and olive oil, and drizzle in the milk.
+Whisk eggs in a bowl, then mix in Greek yogurt, olive oil, and a drizzle of milk.

 shredded cheese mixed into waffle batter.